-- 1. Program completers will know the subject matter they are to teach. - Program completers will demonstrate effective use of verbal, non-verbal, and media communication, including active listening, effective teacher questioning, and collaborative learning experiences to foster the development of students' inquiry, higher order thinking, and collaborative problem solving skills.
+- Program completers will know the subject matter they are to teach. - Program completers will demonstrate effective use of verbal, non-verbal, and media communication, including active listening, effective teacher questioning, and collaborative learning experiences to foster the development of students' inquiry, higher order thinking, and collaborative problem solving skills. - 3.
+Program completers will develop differentiated lessons based on learning theory, content standards, assessment data, and research-based best practices which are designed to meet the needs of students with varying skill levels and content knowledge and from diverse socioeconomic and cultural backgrounds. - 4.
+Program completers will implement research and best practice-based management strategies that establish routines and procedures; effectively use time, space, and materials; and create a positive learning

-- Program completers will develop lessons that address the needs of diverse learners, include lesson plan components appropriate for the implementation of the selected instructional design, and reflect learning theory-based, research-based, standards-based, assessment-based, and experience-based best practices. - 4.
-Program completers will implement research and/or best practice-based management strategies that establish routines and procedures; effectively use time, space, and materials; value diversity; and create a positive learning environment that promotes selfmotivation, healthy social interactions, and engagement in learning. - 5.
-Program completers will implement research-based, standards-based, assessment-based, and experience-based best practices to facilitate learning experiences using a variety of selected instructional strategies in diverse field-based settings to positively impact the learning of all students. - Program completers will accommodate the unique learning needs of diverse students through instructional decisions based on demographic information and data obtained from a variety of formative, summative, and diagnostic assessments. - 7.
-Program completers will use a variety of resources when planning and implementing learning experiences including technology, experts, and community offerings. - 8.
-Program completers will positively impact the learning of their 1-5, 6-12, or K-12 students. - Program completers will reflect on the professional performances based on self-reflections and feedback from internal and external sources to set professional growth targets aimed at increasing instructional effectiveness and improving their ability to meet diverse cultural, academic, and communication needs. - 10.
-Program completers will collaborate with colleagues, administrators, primary care-givers, and community resources to enhance learning environments and opportunities of 1-5, 6-12, or K-12 students to display professional and leadership behaviors. - 11.
-Program completers will display identified dispositions characteristic of proactive educators. - 12.
-Program completers will demonstrate competency in health skills (problem-solving through decision-making, interpersonal communication, and goal setting) and physical skills (basic motor skills, creative rhythms, dance, game skills, lifelong leisure activity skills, physical fitness skills, and personal fitness skills).
-[This learning outcome applies only to the Health and Physical Education program].
+- environment that promotes self-motivation, active engagement in learning, and healthy social interactions between students of diverse backgrounds. - 5.
+Program completers will implement differentiated lessons designed to meet the needs of students with varying skill levels and content knowledge and from diverse socioeconomic and cultural backgrounds. - Program completers will accommodate the unique learning needs, including exceptionalities, of diverse students through instructional decisions based on data obtained from a variety of formative, summative, and diagnostic techniques. - 7.
+Program completers will use a variety of resources when planning and implementing learning experiences including technology, manipulatives, models, experts, and community offerings. - 8.
+Program completers will positively impact the learning of all students, including linguistically or culturally diverse students with exceptionalities. - Program completers will reflect on their professional performances based on self-reflections and feedback from internal and external sources to set professional growth targets aimed at increasing instructional effectiveness and improving their abilities to meet diverse cultural, academic, and communication needs of their students. - Program completers will collaborate with colleagues, primary care-givers, and community resources to enhance learning environments and opportunities of all students and to display professional and leadership behaviors. - 11.
+Program completers will display identified dispositions that are characteristic of proactive educators, including the demonstration of fairness and the belief that all students can learn.